 The area was founded in 1795 when people from the Village of Montgomery in New York settled there after making their way up the Little Miami Rover and Sycamore Creek.
 As the area grew it served as a stopping point along the “3-C” highway between Cincinnati, Columbus and Cleveland.
 By 1950 there were 500 residents.
 It became a city in 1971 with 5,000 citizens.
-Today, there are 32 landmarks in Montgomery to commemorate the city’s vast history.

 The spirit of Montgomery is anything but old-fashioned.
 Montgomery has enjoyed being consistently rated as one of the top communities for the Cincinnati area.

-Single-family homes, townhouses, condominiums and apartments of almost every design are found there.
+Single-family homes, townhouses, condos and apartments of almost every design are found there.
 Many homes in the neighborhood are new, having replaced older residences.
 Because strict zoning requirements have maintained a spacious wooded environment, the area has a lovely suburban atmosphere.
 And since new homes, for the most part, have followed the pattern of Montgomery’s heritage, a traditional flavor is predominant throughout.
 As a wonderful place in which to reside, this neighborly community is second to none.

 Four expressway interchanges within easy access are I-71, I-75, I-275 and the Ronald Reagan Highway.
 Driving time to Downtown Cincinnati is approximately 20 minutes.
 US22/Ohio3 bisects Montgomery and is the main street through the city.
 Cincinnati Metro bus transportation serves the city with convenient time schedules.